Eligibility Criteria & How To Apply

 FREQUENTLY ASKED QUESTIONS

-Applications are accepted on a rolling basis and reviewed monthly for Certificate/Training Program and Vocational/Trade School.
-For 2-year & 4-year colleges/universities, applications are due:
+Applications are accepted on a rolling basis and reviewed quarterly.

 How much is the scholarship?

-Awards vary in size.
-To date, our smallest award has been $161 and our largest award has been $10,000.
+Awards vary in size, with our maximum award being $5,000.
 Our average award is about $1,000.
 We take into consideration the cost of the program and your ability to pay according to your current reported finances and any financial aid.

 What is the scholarship money for?
 Where is the award money sent?